awused/aw-man/README.md

 <!-- `Shift+U` | Toggle upscaling in the background even when viewing normal sized images. -->
 <!-- `J  + number + Enter` | Jump to the specified image. -->

-# Custom Shortcuts
+## Customization

-Custom shortcuts can be defined in [aw-man.toml](aw-man.toml.sample).
+Shortcuts can be customized in [aw-man.toml](aw-man.toml.sample).
 See the comments in the config file for how to specify them.

-Each shortcut must be an executable which will be called with several environment variables set.
+If the shortcut is not a recognized internal command it will be treated as the name of an executable.
+That executable will be called with no arguments and several environment variables set. [save-page.sh](examples/save-page.sh) is an example that implements the common save page as file action.

 Environment Variable | Explanation
 -------------------- | ----------